 - dry skin that doesn’t get better with the treatment described below

-- patches of dry skin that are red and itchy
+- patches of dry skin that are inflamed and itchy

 - patches of painful dry skin

-- dry skin that has yellow or red spots on top.
+- dry skin that has yellow or inflamed spots on top.

 Your GP might send your child to see a dermatologist if the dryness doesn’t get better with standard treatment.